jtian0/workspace_cuSZ-i/README.md

 ### Software

+- We require an up-to-date mainstream Linux distro as the base environment.
+  - e.g., CentOS 7 onward, Ubuntu 22.04.
 - We require CUDA SDK of version 11.4 onward but lower than 12.5 (i.e., 11.4 to 12.4, inclusively).
   - corresponding to CUDA driver of version 470 onward.
   - The profiler (Nsight Systems) has not yet supported the latest 12.5 as of June 2024.